RyanHCoulter/cs326-final-TeamPokemon/docs/milestone2.md

 This is the history page which pulls the previous pokemon that have been viewed and displays them in a table with a brief overlay of the information from the dash as well as the option to open the dash again.

+**Database**

+imageUrl varchar(100),
+type varchar(100),
+name varchar(100),
+location varchar(100),
+abilities varchar(100),
+evolution varchar(100),e
+nemies varchar(100),
+primary key(name))"

+Information stored in our database.
+We can add pokemon by name.
+Delete pokemon by name.
+Update a pokemon entry.
+Lastly it can be called to return the last 10 (or less) entries which will be shown in the history tab.

 **The URL of your Heroku Application**

 Link: https://cs326-final-pokemon.herokuapp.com/